The word that is used most often to describe Spaniels’ temperament is happy. Who doesn’t want a happy dog!

 There are some genetic health issues for this dog, but it is generally healthy.
 Its lifespan is 10 to 12 years.

 The website for more information on this breed is the English Toy Spaniel Club of America.

-The Field Spaniel is a caim, well mannered dog that makes a great family pet.
-It are very patient with children and get along with other family pets is properly socialized.
-They are up for vigours play in the backyard but relax when indoors.
+The Field Spaniel is a calm, well-mannered dog that makes a great family pet.
+It is very patient with children and gets along with other family pets is properly socialized.
+They are up for vigours, play in the backyard but relax when indoors.